ddellacosta/clojure-scraps/README.md

   An accumulator (a.k.a. reduce function) based on Raganwald's "Closures and Higher Order Functions" (http://weblog.raganwald.com/2007/01/closures-and-higher-order-functions.html) post.
 Didn't implement his currying example (yet).

+* load-file.clj

+  Just trying to figure out how to load files.
+Added a super simple example of currying while I was at it.